ISC-Project-Phoenix/design/software/ros/README.md

 - `steering_angle` - Steering angle of the **wheel**, not ackermann wheel.
 Positive yaw is to the left, in rad.
 - `speed` - Velocity the kart is actually moving at, from encoders or gazebo odom.
 - `accelleration` - Represents current throttle/brake position as a speed, where a negative speed represents braking.
   This is done as controllers output speed, not percents.
+(TODO just make 0-1?)
   We leave it up to end nodes to convert back to percents if needed.
     - _Note that it is not possible to represent the brake and throttle being pressed simultaneously._ This is inherent from the same constraint